Configure Bring Your Own SMTP

 2. Select Add a permission.

-Entra app's API Permissions page showing the Add a Permission button.
+Entra ID portal, API Permissions page, showing Add a Permission button.

 3. Select APIs my organization uses.